nradulovic/hw_parvus/README.rst

 because all noise measurements in data-sheet were done with 600ohms or 0ohms.

 Using low feedback gain is preferred for several reasons:

 * there is more loop gain available to reduce the distortion
- * reduced outout noues
+* reduced output noise
 * lower offset at output

+The datasheet specifies that the gain should be at least ``G>10`` or greater.

 Inverting mode